DEV-5/MY_NOTES/Linux_Embedded_development.md

      - Setup procedure
        1. Turn on `O_DIRECT` bit of the file descriptor.
 This flag will cause the user buffer passed as argument to read to be considered as file cache.
           - `Fd = open("./testfile", O_READONLY | O_DIRECT);`
-       2. Setup file system block aligned buffer, only such allocations are suitable for file cache. (`fstat()` returns filesystem block size).
+       2. Setup file system block aligned buffer, only such allocations are suitable for file cache. (`fstat()` returns file system block size).
           - `int posix_memalign(void **memptr, size_t alignment, size_t size);`
           - eg: `ret = posix_memalign(&buff, allignment, size * 8);`
        3. Initiate read on the buffer for direct transfer.
           - eg: `numhead = read(fd, buf, size);`
-          - **Note**: when write API is used with direct IO buffer, FS updates the buffer with specified data and schedule disc sync.
+          - **Note**: when write API is used with direct IO buffer, `FS` updates the buffer with specified data and schedule disc sync.
-       4. If app is programmed to directly modify the buffer through pointer then such changes should be manually synchronised.
+       4. If app is programmed to directly modify the buffer through pointer then such changes should be manually synchronized.
-       5. POSIX API `fsync()` initialises a flush of IO cache buffer onto disc.
+       5. `POSIX` API `fsync()` initializes a flush of IO cache buffer onto disc.
        6. `fsync()` transfers ('flushes') all modified in-core data of the file referred by the file descriptor to the disc device.
 It also flushes meta data information associates with the file(see stat(2)).
        7. Direct IO is preferred in application with multiple threads to access.

   5. ##### Memory Mapped I/O

-     - This mode of IO is supported by most file systems and it allows FS to map kernel IO cache of a file to access virtual address space (`MMAP` segment).
+     - This mode of IO is supported by most file systems and it allows `FS` to map kernel IO cache of a file to access virtual address space (`MMAP` segment).

      - `mmap()` creates a new mapping in the virtual address space of the calling process.
 The start address for the new mapping is specified in `addr`.